 Wednesday 26th February 2020

-The UKCRC Tissue Directory and Coordination Centre (TDCC) is proud to be a partner in launching a new online search tool for researchers.
-This is the first time that a cross disease and cross domain search tool has been created; enabling access to live, detailed information about population datasets.
+The UKCRC Tissue Directory and Coordination Centre (TDCC) is proud to be launching ATLAS, a new online search tool for researchers.
+This is the first time that a cross disease and cross domain search tool has been created.
+It enables access to live, detailed information about population datasets.

 What is ATLAS?